GMT-351-Geospatial-Data-Management/why-dbms-cirpanrafet/homework1question2.md

 **1)What kind of spatial and thematic data you store?

-Raster data, Elevation data, 3D object data
+Raster data, Elevation data, 3D object data.

 **2)Do you use a DBMS?
 If so, which one(s)?